 - Module 9: Relationships, Influence, and Partnerships (2.6 CEUs)

-Faculty content experts who teach the online modules are selected from outside of physical therapy to broaden each fellow-in-training's perspective and understanding of leadership within the context of higher education.
-Module content will be applied directly to physical therapy situations during mentor e-community sessions and face-to-face sessions.
-ELI fellows-in-training have an opportunity to interact online with expert faculty during scheduled virtual office hours through the discussion forum.
+Most faculty content experts who teach the online modules are selected from outside of physical therapy to broaden each fellow's perspective and understanding of leadership within the context of higher education.
+Module content is applied directly to physical therapy situations during mentor e-community sessions and face-to-face sessions.
+ELI fellows have an opportunity to interact online with expert faculty during 3 virtual office hours conducted via webinars and webcams.